 Thank you for your interest in the SEL in Action Awards.
-The application window is closed.
-We plan to notify all applicants of the status of their grant application by late July or early August 2020.
+The application window is closed, and all lead applicants have been notified of their status via email.
+If you haven’t received your status or have additional questions, please email SELinAction@education-first.com.

 NoVo Foundation is committed to supporting the spread of social and emotional learning (SEL) practices in schools and districts nationwide.
 We know practitioners have some of the most inspiring, effective and innovative ideas in the field.
 NoVo Foundation, in partnership with Education First and Rockefeller Philanthropy Advisors, aims to seed projects that foster social and emotional competencies in students in grades PK-12.
 Whether you have an idea for a new initiative or want to expand or continue an existing project, we want to hear from you.